 No trees of high amenity value were recorded during the site assessment.
-Only three trees recorded were of medium amenity value, and of these, only one was located on the subject site.
-Two are growing as street trees within the road reserve of Gower Street.
+Two trees recorded were of medium amenity value and of these, none were located on the subject site.
+One is growing as a street tree within the road reserve of Gower Street and the other is growing close to the fenceline on the property to the west of the site.
 All other trees were considered exotic, ornamental species, and all were of low amenity value.

-Designing a development that will minimise the loss of these significant (high amenity value) trees will benefit the local amenity within proximity to the site, but will also benefit the speed of the application for both the subdivision and any future development.
+Designing a development that will minimise the loss of significant (typically high amenity value) trees will benefit the local amenity within proximity to the site, but will also benefit the speed of the application for both the subdivision and any future development.